Listen To This Blog- Click Play

 In previous years, Cades Cove has been closed to vehicles on Wednesday and Saturday mornings until 10 a.m. from May until late September.
 The idea for the full-day vehicle closure came about because of the congested parking areas and disruption of visitor services associated with those vehicle-free periods.
 Park officials gathered feedback from more than 2,000 people from 37 different states, and 60% were supportive of vehicle-free Wednesdays, 20% were opposed, and 15% wanted closures on Saturday mornings to continue but were still supportive of the full-day closures.

 Since the vehicle-free periods in the park began, the park has seen over 1,000 people a day cycling or walking along the Cades Cove Loop Road!
 This led to congestion because access to parking, picnic and campground areas were blocked to accommodate parking for cyclists and pedestrians.
 There was always a line of motorists waiting for the road to open on these mornings.
 The park hopes that giving cyclists and pedestrians a full day in Cades Cove to themselves will solve this problem!
 Last year was the first year of vehicle-free Wednesdays, and they were a success!
-There were parking issues, but the National Park Service has been working over the last year to prevent people from parking on the side of the road.
+There were parking issues, but staff and volunteers will implement changes in parking access this season to ease pressure on campground and picnic area parking and prevent roadside parking on Laurel Creek Road.

 Tips for Biking in Cades Cove